mp-v2/dutch-weekend-adventures/wilderness.md

 ### More links:
 - Outdoor trips with Staatsbosbeheer (the Dutch nature charity, similar to the National Trust in the UK) are quite cheap and look good.
 Can include multi-day outings including wild camping with rangers as your guide: https://www.staatsbosbeheer.nl/uit-in-de-natuur/excursies
+- Rewilding projects by Ark are a good way of getting involved with rewilding: https://www.ark.eu/agenda